aoa4eva/personal-dashboard/README.md

 # A simple bootstrap template for project quick starts

 # What it is:
-A simple bootstsrap template that can serve as a basic template.
+A simple boostrap starter template.

 ![img.png](img.png)